 Though, you’re allowed to break the rules.
 You’re not taking an oath here.
 It’s all about finding your balance, she says.

-- Oval can get away with almost anything as most styles typically work here, but according to Papanikolas, most flattering tend to be: long layers, shoulder-length waves, full fringe, layered bob or a side-swept pixie.
+- Oval face shapes can wear almost any style, but according to Papanikolas, the most flattering tend to be: long layers, shoulder-length waves, full fringe, layered bob or a side-swept pixie.
 Pollack is partial to a strong square bob which brings focus to your sharp jawline.

-- Square needs to soften edges around the forehead and strong jawlines so wavy shags with wispy fringe, soft side-swept bangs, or long layers with fringe work best.
+- Square face shapes may consider softening the edges around the forehead and strong jawlines, so wavy shags with wispy fringe, soft side-swept bangs, or long layers with fringe work best.
 If you want something shorter than an asymmetrical fringe, create softer angles, Papanikolas says.

 - Heart shapes look best with blunt bangs and wavy layers or a chin-length bob with bangs.
 Soft angles in the front that start below the face help balance out the longer forehead, Pollack says.
 The key here, according to Papanikolas, is to keep the bangs narrow so that you can create the illusion of less width at the top.

-- Oblong/Rectangle takes a similar approach to square faces.
+- Oblong/Rectangle face shapes take a similar approach to square faces.
 Soften edges and strong jawlines with layers, volume, and side-swept or feathered fringe.
 Long layers and angles add movement and texture to the hair.

 - Diamond shapes can show off their high cheekbones with short-cropped hair, or keep it long with face-framing layers.
 Added bangs that hit around the cheekbone also accentuate this shape.